nilium/rusalka-vm/README.md

 # Rusalka Virtual Machine

-The Rusalka VM is a small personal project of mine to implement a fairly simple virtual machine -- not one that intends to mimic hardware, but one that simply provides instructions that are hopefully useful.
+The Rusalka VM is a small personal project of mine to implement a fairly simple register-based virtual machine -- not one that intends to mimic hardware, but one that simply provides instructions that are hopefully useful.

 Perhaps the VM will one day be aptly named.
 Right now, it's a pretty big hack and in need of profiling (and a well-defined calling convention).
 Toy with it